Aileen Osborn Webb: Other houses

 In the 1950s, she bought a penthouse residence that combined two apartments designed by David Campbell on East 72nd Street in Manhattan.
 Her living-room included a painting by Claude Monet and her front entrance weavings by Lenore Tawney.
 She also owned a painting by Paul Gauguin.
 Her penthouse included a studio, where she handcrafted, wood carved, painted and wrote poetry.
-This Manhattan apartment contained a glass wall that separated the living room and dining area.
-It also contained a spacious terrace where Mrs. Webb's grandchildren played.
-Furthermore, the apartment had a private pottery studio, which gave Mrs. Webb the opportunity to pursue her lifelong passion for pottery.
-The apartment also allowed her to employ those whose work exceeds her standards of beauty, noting "In this mid-century perhaps the tide is turning again, away from the purely cold forms of the last few years to something warmer and more colorful."

 She spent her weekends in her hometown house in Garrison, which included a table by Wendell Castle.
 She summered in her husband's family home, Shelburne Farms in Shelburne, Vermont, where she had a "glass house" built on Lake Champlain.
 This house was furnished with modern furniture, and a large mural by Glen Michaels.

 Death

 Webb died on August 15, 1979, at the age of 87, in her home in Garrison, New York.